-- Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to and was known to or foreseen by Defendants, and people were exposed to paraquat as a result, paraquat that entered the human body, whether via absorption, respiration, or ingestion, could and did enter the bloodstream, and that paraquat that entered the bloodstream would and did create a substantial risk of harm to people so exposed. - 140.
-At all relevant times, it was reasonably foreseeable to and known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to and was known to or foreseen by Defendants, and people were exposed to paraquat as a result, paraquat that entered the bloodstream could and did enter the brain, whether through the blood-brain barrier or parts of the brain not protected by the bloodbrain barrier, and that paraquat that entered the brain would and did create a substantial risk of harm to people so exposed. - 141.
-At all relevant times, it was reasonably foreseeable to and known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to and was known to or foreseen by Defendants, and people were exposed to paraquat as a result, paraquat that entered the nose and nasal passages could and did enter the brain through the olfactory bulb (a part of the brain involved in the sense of smell), which is not protected by the blood-brain barrier, and that paraquat that entered the olfactory bulb would and did create a substantial risk of harm to people so exposed. - 142.
-At all relevant times, it was reasonably foreseeable to and known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to and was known to or foreseen by Defendants, and people were exposed to Paraquat Products that contained surfactants or had surfactants added to them, the surfactants would and did increase the toxicity of paraquat toxicity to humans by increasing its ability to stay in contact with or penetrate cells and cellular structures, including but not limited to the skin, mucous membranes, and other epithelial and endothelial tissues, including tissues of the mouth, nose and nasal passages, trachea, conducting airways, lungs, gastrointestinal tract, bloodbrain barrier, and neurons, and that this would and did increase the already substantial risk of harm to people so exposed.
+- 140. At all relevant times, it was reasonably foreseeable to, and was known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to, and was known to or foreseen by Defendants and people were exposed to paraquat as a result, paraquat that entered the human body, whether via absorption, respiration, or ingestion, could and did enter the bloodstream, and that paraquat that entered the bloodstream would and did create a substantial risk of harm to people so exposed. - 141.
+At all relevant times, it was reasonably foreseeable to, and was known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to, and was known to or foreseen by Defendants, and people were exposed to paraquat as a result, paraquat that entered the bloodstream could and did enter the brain, whether through the blood-brain barrier or parts of the brain not protected by the blood-brain barrier, and that paraquat that entered the brain would and did create a substantial risk of harm to people so exposed. - 142.
+At all relevant times, it was reasonably foreseeable to, and was known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to, and was known to or foreseen by Defendants and people were exposed to paraquat as a result, paraquat that entered the nose and nasal passages could and did enter the brain through the olfactory bulb (a part of the brain involved in the sense of smell), which is not protected by the blood-brain barrier, and that paraquat that entered the olfactory bulb would and did create a substantial risk of harm to people so exposed.

+143. At all relevant times, it was reasonably foreseeable to, and was known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to, and was known to or foreseen by Defendants and people were exposed to Paraquat Products that contained surfactants or had surfactants added to them, the surfactants would and did increase the toxicity of paraquat toxicity to humans by increasing its ability to stay in contact with or penetrate cells and cellular structures, including but not limited to the skin, mucous membranes, and other epithelial and endothelial tissues, including tissues of the mouth, nose and nasal passages, trachea, conducting airways, lungs, gastrointestinal tract, blood-brain barrier, and neurons, and that this would and did increase the already substantial risk of harm to people so exposed.